iksaku/laravel-mass-update/README.md

 And that's all!
 Your model is now ready to update multiple records with varying values in a single query!

+Let's take a look at some possible use cases for this new query:

 ### Simple use case: Update the values of multiple records

 Image that you have the following `users` table: